William Storrar: Biography

 He obtained his Doctor of Philosophy degree in practical theology at New College, University of Edinburgh, in 1993.
 He was ordained a minister in the Church of Scotland in 1984 and has served as a parish minister in Glasgow and Carluke for eight years.

 In 1992, he started working as a lecturer in practical theology at the University of Aberdeen, followed by being a senior lecturer at the University of Glasgow in 1998.
 In 2000, he was appointed Director of Centre for Theology and Public Issues and Chair of Christian Ethics and Practical Theology at New College and has worked until 2005.
 He was the co-founder of the Global Network for Public Theology.
 Since 2005, he has taken up the post of Director of the Center of Theological Inquiry.

 He was at the editorial board of the International Journal of Public Theology and was the chair of Common Cause at the Church of Scotland in the 1990s.

+When Rev. Gordon Kennedy was appointed as Moderator of the General Assembly from May 2026-May 2027, he was one of two ministers who covered the care of his parish of Edinburgh: Craiglockhart in his absence.